pantheon-systems/documentation/source/_docs/team-management.md

 ### Change the Site Owner

 #### Sandbox Sites
-Within the Team modal, the site owner can click **Make Owner** next to the team member that should receive ownership of the site.
+Within the Team modal of the Site Dashboard, the site owner can click **Make Owner** next to the site team member that should receive ownership of the site.
 This link is only visible when the Sandbox site does not have a credit card associated with the site.
 To disassociate a credit card, go to **Settings** and click the Billing tab.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>Only the current site owner has the ability to assign a new owner; team members will not see this option.</div>
+<h4>Note</h4>Only the current site owner has the ability to assign a new owner; site team members will not see this option.</div>
 ![Make Owner](/source/docs/assets/images/sandbox-make-owner.png)

 #### Paid Sites